Madison Bumgarner: 2013

-2014
+2014: World Series MVP

 On February 25, 2014, at Scottsdale Stadium, Bochy announced that he named Bumgarner as their Opening Day starting pitcher.
 On March 31, 2014, at Chase Field, in a 9–8 team win over the Arizona Diamondbacks, Bumgarner made the first Opening Day start of his career.

 On April 11 at AT&T Park, in a 6–5 win over the Colorado Rockies, Bumgarner hit his first career MLB grand slam and registered a career-high five runs batted in.
 Trailing 3–2 in the bottom of the fourth inning and on the first pitch he saw from pitcher Jorge De La Rosa, Bumgarner hit a fly ball into the left field bleachers, clearing the bases.
 Left fielder Michael Morse, second baseman Brandon Hicks, shortstop Brandon Crawford, and Bumgarner all crossed home plate.
 Bumgarner celebrated by blowing his nose, which has led to his other nickname "Snot Rocket."
 Bumgarner almost hit a home run earlier in the bottom of the third inning.
 It ended up being a fly ball sacrifice fly to deep left field that scored Crawford.

 For the first time in his major league career, Bumgarner was named NL Pitcher of the Month for May after going 5–0 in six starts, with 48 strikeouts and a 2.08 ERA.
-He represented the National League at the 2014 Major League Baseball All-Star Game, his second straight All-Star selection.
+He represented the NL at the MLB All-Star Game, his second straight All-Star selection.
 However, Bumgarner was unavailable to pitch in the All-Star Game because he pitched two days prior to the event.
 Giants starting pitcher and friend Tim Hudson was named as Bumgarner's replacement.
 On July 13, in an 8–4 win over the Arizona Diamondbacks at AT&T Park, Posey and Bumgarner each hit grand slams, marking the first time that they both hit home runs in the same game and the first time in MLB history that batterymates both hit grand slams in the same game.
 Trailing 1–0 in the bottom of the fifth inning, Posey hammered and launched a line drive off of pitcher Vidal Nuño III to deep left field and into the bleachers, clearing the bases.
 Bumgarner, right fielder Hunter Pence, and third baseman Pablo Sandoval all scored, greeting and high-fiving Posey as he ran crossing home plate.
 Leading 4–1 in the bottom of the sixth inning and on the first pitch he saw from pitcher Matt Stites, Bumgarner hit a line drive deep down the left field line and into the bleachers, clearing the bases.
 First baseman Joaquín Arias, second baseman Ehire Adrianza, and Crawford all high-fived Bumgarner after touching home plate.